Special Study Articles

 1. Give in, affirm our desires, and do what we feel, or

-2. Fight, deny ourselves, humble ourselves and do the Lord’s will.
+2. Deny ourselves, humble ourselves and do the Lord’s will.

 We know what the Lord desires.
 Some may see this as too simplistic for a complicated issue, but the truth is still here.
-We either do what we want or we do what God wants (like choosing between life and death in Deuteronomy 30:15-20; cf. Joshua 24:15).
+We either do what we want or we do what God wants (like choosing between life and death in Deuteronomy 30:15-20; cf. Josh 24:15).
 This is our choice.
-No one said denying self would be easy.
+No one said denying self would be easy; it is a cross.
 If we respect what Jesus did on the cross for us, then we do not live for ourselves.
 Our life is hidden with Christ.

 9. The Example of Jesus